 Derbyshire Constabulary can refuse such a request where it is necessary and proportionate or relates to 'relevant personal data', i.e. to avoid obstructing an official or legal inquiry, investigation or procedure or to avoid prejudicing the prevention, detection, investigation or prosecution of criminal offences or the execution of criminal penalties, as detailed above.
 The erasure of personal data relating to criminal offences cannot be considered until its full period of retention has been reached (as detailed in the National Retention and Disposal Schedule which has been adopted by Derbyshire Constabulary).

-The right to restrict processing – Under Article 18 of the GDPR, individuals have the right to restrict the processing of personal data, for example, if an individual believes that the data is incorrect but it is not possible to confirm the accuracy of the data.
+The right to restrict processing – Under Article 18 of the UK GDPR, individuals have the right to restrict the processing of personal data, for example, if an individual believes that the data is incorrect but it is not possible to confirm the accuracy of the data.
 Derbyshire Constabulary can refuse such a request where it is necessary and proportionate or relates to ‘relevant personal data’, in order to avoid obstructing an official or legal inquiry, investigation or procedure or to avoid prejudicing the prevention, detection, investigation or prosecution of criminal offences or the execution of criminal penalties, as described above.

-The right to data portability (not applicable to law enforcement processing) - Under Article 20 of the GDPR, individuals have the right to data portability which allows individuals to obtain and reuse their personal data for their own purposes across different service.
+The right to data portability (not applicable to law enforcement processing) - Under Article 20 of the UK GDPR, individuals have the right to data portability which allows individuals to obtain and reuse their personal data for their own purposes across different service.
 It allows them to move, copy or transfer personal data easily from one IT environment to another in a safe and secure way without hindrance to usability.
 The personal data must be provided in a structured, commonly used and machine readable form.
 The information must be provided free of charge.

-The right to object(not applicable to law enforcement processing) - Under Article 21 of the GDPR, individuals have the right to object to processing based on legitimate interests or the performance of a task in the public interest/exercise of official authority (including profiling), and processing for purposes of scientific research and statistics.
+The right to object(not applicable to law enforcement processing) - Under Article 21 of the UK GDPR, individuals have the right to object to processing based on legitimate interests or the performance of a task in the public interest/exercise of official authority (including profiling), and processing for purposes of scientific research and statistics.